Saffith/PICO8-WTK/README.md

 #### Text field

 A widget that allows text entry using the keyboard.

 Note that glyph characters (Shift + A-Z) can be entered, but the cursor currently doesn't handle them properly.
+Also, because `stat(31)` doesn't report arrow keys, `btnp(0)` and `btnp(1)` are used to move the cursor.
+This will cause problems if directions are mapped to text keys such as WASD.

 See also `gui_root:has_keyboard_focus()` and `gui_root:set_keyboard_focus()`.